Top local movers for Phoenix to Greensboro moves

 - Greensboro is considered to be safer than Phoenix with a safety index of 54.09 vs Phoenix’s 46.94.

-- Air quality in Greensboro is good, and in Phoenix it's moderate.
+- Air quality in Greensboro is Good, and in Phoenix it’s Moderate.

 - State licensing: For-profit household goods carriers in the state fall under the jurisdiction of the North Carolina Utilities Commission, Transportation Division.
 All legitimate movers should have a “C Number” issued by the commission, signifying that they’ve met minimum insurance requirements and adhere to the provisions outlined in the state’s Maximum Rate Tariff (MRT).
-Double-check that the moving company is properly licensed before you hire them.
+Make sure the moving company you use has a license before hiring.

 - State regulator: You can check the status of a North Carolina moving license through the state’s public utilities commission.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: State laws differ on mover insurance.
 Choose Released Value Protection for no-cost, minimal coverage from movers, with responsibility limited to 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

 Where to live in Greensboro